typed-xlsx

 style is still the base style for the column.
 Matching conditional rules overlay on top of that base formatting.

-This is useful for cross-region or cross-period totals where the group columns are generated dynamically from context:
+This is useful for cross-region or cross-period totals where the contributing columns are grouped structurally or generated from runtime context:

 import {